Norfolk State Men's Basketball Camps

 Clemons graduated from NSU in the spring of 2005 with a bachelor’s degree in interdisciplinary studies.
 He attended Salem High School in Virginia Beach.

-Jamal Brown was hired in May of 2016 to serve as an assistant coach with the Norfolk State men’s basketball program.
-He arrived at NSU after spending more than 10 years in coaching positions throughout the MEAC and 15 years overall in the coaching field.
+Jamal Brown begins his third year as an assistant coach with the Norfolk State men’s basketball program in 2018-19.
+He arrived at NSU after spending more than 10 years in coaching positions throughout the MEAC and more than 15 years overall in the coaching field.

-In addition to his on-court responsibilities with the Spartans, Brown will serve as the program’s recruiting coordinator, handle scheduling and team travel, and co-coordinate the team’s summer camps.
+In addition to his on-court responsibilities with the Spartans, Brown serves as the program’s recruiting coordinator, handles scheduling and team travel, and co-coordinates the team’s summer camps.

-He most recently spent a season as an assistant coach at MEAC school North Carolina A&T in 2015-16 under head coaches Cy Alexander and interim coach Jay Joyner.
+Prior to joining NSU, he spent a season as an assistant coach at MEAC rival North Carolina A&T in 2015-16 under head coaches Cy Alexander and interim coach Jay Joyner.
 The Aggies rallied late in the year to finish tied for sixth in the 13-team MEAC.
 Brown mentored the team’s post players, including third-team All-MEAC honoree Bruce Beckford.

 Before joining N.C.
 A&T, Brown spent one year as an assistant coach at Winston-Salem State in 2013-14.
 The Rams finished 18-11 that year, including 11-5 in the CIAA, and advanced to the conference championship game.